Our Team

 Therapeutic Framework: CBT, Play Therapy, Attachment Theory

-Additional Certification: NVCI and ASIST Facilitator, Play Therapy (CACPT), Addictions Studies
+Additional Certifications: NVCI and ASIST Facilitator, Play Therapy (CAPT)

 Client Focus: Children (6-12), Youth (13-18), Adults, Families, Couples, Groups